gabeochoa/pharmasea/README.md

 17. highlight furniture under selection
 18. ~~add diagonal facing direction~~

+Better state management for AI
+Fix corner walls
+Better settings page
+Put all things that have to be loaded in a single place Upgrade Astar to ThetaStar

 Gameplay Ideas
 - Pharmacy
     - AI players need status conditions ("Ailments")